marckoch/billpayevolutiondemo/README.md

 This is my fork of Kirk Knoernschilds Demo Repository `billpayevolutiondemo`.
+He deserves all the applause and glory.

 It is featured in chapter 7 of the (very good) book "Java Application Architecture" (BUY IT NOW!).